 As a main course

-You know what classic Canadian dish makes for an amazing wedding main?
+Do you know what classic Canadian dish makes for an amazing wedding main?
 Tourtiere.
 This ultra-hearty meat pie will fill your guests up, giving them all the energy they need to dance from dusk until dawn.
 Of course, if that’s not your cup of tea, you could always go with pork pie, chicken pot pie or vegetable pie - I’m positive that none of your guests will complain.

 In place of your wedding cake